Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluated the algorithmic efficiency of the algorithms by the number of nodes expanded before a goal is found.
-Our analysis used an implementation based on Pyperplan \cite{pyperplan} for convenient prototyping.
-It is slower than C++-based \lsota systems (e.g. Fast Downward \cite{Helmert2006}) due to the Python runtime, but our focus on algorithmic efficiency makes it irrelevant.
-Furthermore, it improves the reproducibility by avoiding the effect of hardware differences and low-level implementation details.
+We evaluated the algorithms over a subset of the International Planning Competition benchmark domains,\footnote{\url{github.com/aibasel/downward-benchmarks}} selected for compatibility with the set of PDDL extensions supported by Pyperplan \citep{pyperplan}.
+We maintain the superset of the results of the experiments under a 10,000 node evaluation limit, a 4,000 node expansion limit, and a 300 second runtime limit, and then count the number of instances solved under each limit.
+We mainly focus on the node evaluations because heuristic computation is the main bottleneck in classical planning.
+See the appendix \cite[\refigs{fig:evaluation-histogram}{fig:elapsed-histogram}]{wissow2023scale:full} for the results controlled by expansions and the runtime.
+Another reason for this focus is the fact that we used a python-based implementation (Pyperplan) for convenient prototyping.
+It is slower than C++-based \lsota systems (e.g. Fast Downward \citep{Helmert2006}), but our focus on evaluations makes this irrelevant and also improves reproducibility by avoiding the effect of hardware differences and low-level implementation details.

-We evaluated various algorithms over a subset of the International Planning Competition benchmark domains included in the Fast-Downward planning system 22.06.1 \cite{Helmert2006}, selected for compatibility with the set of PDDL extensions supported by Pyperplan.
-For each configuration, we run the algorithm with 5 random seeds.
-Since we plot node expansions on logarithmic axes, we computed the average and the standard deviation of the logarithm of the node expansions.
-The program terminates either when it reaches 10000 node expansions or when it finds a goal.
-In order to limit the length of the experiment, we also had to terminate the program on problem instances whose grounding took more than 5 minutes and the search time took more than 15 minutes.
-The grounding limit removed 113 instances from freecell, pipesworld-tankage, and logistics98.
-When we compare any two algorithms, we focus our analysis on problem instances solved by both.
-We evaluated various algorithms on $\ff$, $\ad$, $\hmax$, and Goal Count $\gc$ heuristics \cite{FikesHN72}, but our analysis focuses on $\ff$.
-We included $\gc$ because it can be used in environments without domain descriptions, e.g., in planning-based approach \cite{lipovetzky2015classical} to Atari environment \cite{bellemare2015arcade}.
+In order to limit the length of the experiment, we also removed the problem instances which Pyperplan took more than 5 minutes and 2GB memory to parse and instantiate the input file.
+The instantiation limit removed 47 instances from freecell, 4 from logistics98, 2 from openstacks, and 24 from pipesworld-tankage.
+This resulted in 772 problem instances across 24 domains in total.
+We evaluated various algorithms with $\ff$, $\ad$, $\hmax$, and $\gc$ (goal count) heuristics \citep{FikesHN72}, and our analysis focuses on $\ff$.
+We included $\gc$ because it can be used in environments without domain descriptions, e.g., in the planning-based approach \citep{lipovetzky2015classical} to the Atari environment \citep{bellemare2015arcade}.
+We ran each configuration with 5 random seeds and report the average number of problem instances solved.
+To see the spread due to the seeds, see the cumulative histogram plots in the appendix \cite[\refigs{fig:evaluation-histogram}{fig:elapsed-histogram}]{wissow2023scale:full}.